archmagos-florius/aki-no-ma/doc/domain-glossary.md

 - if user is not elevated to admin
     - may create orders and maintain a personal cart
     - can maintain several addresses associated with that account
+    - can be entered into a draw to win raffle prizes

 ## Admin